 In thisGame Faqs thread, the "clues given after it is too late" aspect was implied earlier on to be Fridge Logic.
 However, as T_bird pointed out: "It makes sense that the clue for a whistle would be given after it's too late.
 That way you have something to look for the next time you play."
 So perhaps the arrangement of clues was that way on purpose after all. - neoYTPism

-For a while, even though he's now my favorite character, I thought the Speedo on Petey Piranha was a pretty silly idea.
-But then I realized that his first game was Super Mario Sunshine, which was on an island, and it suddenly made perfect sense!
-It then also made me realize why he has a reggae theme for Mario Strikers Charged. - Zooty Cutie
+The Speedo on Petey Piranha seems to be a pretty silly idea.
+But his first game was Super Mario Sunshine, which was on an island, and it suddenly made perfect sense!
+It's also why he has a reggae theme for Mario Strikers Charged.

 Why would 1-up mushrooms be hidden in random blocks in levels?
 Emergency extra lives for the troops!